AbolfazlAfshin/Uncertainty-Aware-Asphalt-Pavement-Modeling/README.md

 # Uncertainty-Aware Prediction of Asphalt Pavement Roughness
 This repository contains the Python notebook used for the manuscript:

-**Uncertainty-Aware Prediction of Asphalt Pavement Roughness Using Bayesian Neural Networks and Gaussian Process Regression**
+**Uncertainty-Aware Prediction of Asphalt Pavement Roughness Using Probabilistic Machine Learning**

 ## Authors